MARK W. WILSON, MD

 Mark W. Wilson, MD graduated from Duke University with a major in psychology and a certificate in neuroscience, and then completed medical school at University of California, San Francisco.
 He trained at Columbia University/New York State Psychiatric Institute in the child track, which combined adult and pediatric psychiatry training over 5 years, the last year of which he was co-Chief Fellow of the Child and Adolescent Psychiatry Fellowship program.
 After completing training, Dr. WIlson co-created a clinic for consultation-liaison pediatric psychiatry at Columbia, started his private practice, and worked in the Student Health Psychiatric Service at Columbia University (2000-2004).

-In 2004, Dr. WIlson completed the Master Psychopharmacology Program at the Neuroscience Education Institute and became a member of the American Society of Clinical Psychopharmacology.
-He has special interest and experience in treating depression, bipolar disorder, anxiety, OCD, ADHD, trauma, and psychotic disorders.
+In 2004, Dr. Wilson completed the Master Psychopharmacology Program at the Neuroscience Education Institute.
+Later, he joined the American Society of Clinical Psychopharmacology and, after more than 10 years of membership, became a Fellow.
+He has special interest and experience in treating depression, bipolar disorder, anxiety, obsessive compulsive disorder, ADHD, trauma, and psychotic disorders.